-In this section, we analyze the group sparsity from the point of view of rank minimization.
-Towards this end, an adaptive dictionary for each group is designed in a low computational complexity manner.
-Based on this dictionary learning scheme, we prove that group-based sparse coding is equivalent to the rank minimization problem, \ie, the sparsity of coefficients in each group is measured by calculating the singular values of each group.
-Following this, we have a benchmark to measure the sparsity of each group via the rank minimization method.
-Further, the singular values of the original image patch group can be easily obtained.
-We have thus achieved a visual comparison to analyze the sparsity of each group; please refer to Figs.~\ref{fig:1}-\ref{fig:2} for a demonstration.
+We hereby present a benchmark to sparse coding from the perspective of rank minimization.
+Towards this end, an adaptive dictionary for each patch group is designed to bridge the gap between the GSC and rank minimization models.
+Stemmed from this dictionary learning scheme, we prove that GSC is equivalent to the rank minimization problem, and then the sparse coefficients in each patch group can be measured by calculating the singular values of each patch group.
+Thereby, we have a benchmark to measure the sparsity of each patch group via the rank minimization since the singular values of the original image patch groups can be easily obtained by the SVD operator\footnote{Note that the singular values have clear physical meanings in various practical problems \cite{26,59,60}.
+The SVD operator of an object is more able to reflect its essential property than some estimation algorithms, such as Hard-Thresholding \cite{57} and OMP \cite{58}.}.
+This benchmark can be used to compare the performance of any kind of norm minimization methods in sparse coding.
+We can thus measure different norm minimization methods in sparse coding through analyzing their corresponding rank minimization counterparts.
+In this way, we have achieved a clear visual comparison to analyze the sparsity of each patch group, please refer to Figs.~\ref{fig:1}-\ref{fig:2} for a demonstration.

-\subsection{Adaptive dictionary learning}
+\subsection{Adaptive Dictionary Learning}